Bicycling Ireland's West Coast Plus! County Mayo

 Highlights: Sky Road, scenic coastline

 We have another night in Clifden so there is no need to pack.
 Those wanting to ride can take a leisurely 15 km loop ride along spectacular Sky Road, passing by the abandoned D'Arcy Castle.
-Anybody wanting more mileage can keep pedaling farther north on any number of the small country lanes of County Galway.
+If you want more mileage you can keep pedaling farther north on any number of the small country lanes of County Galway.
 Return to Clifden for a lazy afternoon walk along Beach Road, a cuppa in one of the cozy galleries in town or a tipple in one of the local pubs!

 Highlights: Delphi Valley, Kylemore Abbey, scenic cycling